Mastercard/carbon-calculator-reference-app/README.md

     2. Use REST API based Client( such as [Insomnia](https://insomnia.rest/download/core/) or [Postman](https://www.postman.com/downloads/))
         - Run ```mvn spring-boot:run``` command to run the application.
         - Use any REST API based Client to test the functionality.
-Below are the APIs exposed by this application:
+Below are the APIs exposed by this reference application:
                 - POST <Host>/demo/transaction-footprints
                 - GET <Host>/demo/supported-mccs
                 - GET <Host>/demo/supported-currencies